Brazil hits record again in the moving average of known cases of Covid in 24 hours, with 148.2 thousand; death rate grows once again | coronavirus

 In this way, the moving average of victims now reaches a level above what it was on the eve of the hacker attack which generated problems in records throughout Brazil, which took place at dawn between December 9 and 10 (read more below).
 At the time, this average indicated 183 deaths from the disease each day.

-After the Ministry of Health’s data blackout, states began to normalize the release of Covid-19 numbers in Brazil on January 4.
+After the Ministry of Health data blackout, states began to normalize the release of Covid-19 numbers in Brazil on January 4.

 On December 12, the ministry reported that the process to recover the records of Brazilians vaccinated against Covid-19 after a hacker attack was completed, without loss of information.
 But the next day, Minister Marcelo Queiroga said that there was a new hacker attack.
 The initial forecast of stabilization of the systems, of December 14, was not fulfilled.